-^{} Less than one percent.
+\ Less than one percent.

-- (1) Mr. Beynon maintains margin securities accounts at brokerage firms, and the positions held in such margin accounts, which may from time to time include shares of Common Stock, are pledged as collateral security for the repayment of debit balances, if any, in such accounts.
-At December 15, 2008, Mr. Beynon held the shares described in such accounts. - (2) Includes 66,667 shares of Company Common Stock underlying options which are exercisable within 60 days.
-Mr. Caliel maintains margin securities accounts at brokerage firms, and the positions held in such margin accounts, which may from time to time include shares of Common Stock, are pledged as collateral security for the repayment of debit balances, if any, in such accounts.
-At December 15, 2008, Mr. Caliel holds 2,000 shares of Common Stock in such accounts. - (3) Mr. Hall maintains margin security accounts at brokerage firms, and the positions held in such margin accounts, which may from time to time include shares of Common Stock, are pledged as collateral security for the repayment of debit balances, if any, in the accounts.
-At December 15, 2008, Mr. Hall held the shares described in such accounts.
+- (1) Mr. Beynon maintains margin securities accounts at brokerage firms, and the positions held in such margin accounts, which may from time to time include shares of Company Common Stock, are pledged as collateral security for the repayment of debit balances, if any, in such accounts.
+At December 14, 2009, Mr. Beynon held 1,740 shares of Common Stock in such accounts. - (2) Includes 100,000 shares of Company Common Stock underlying options which are exercisable within 60 days.
+Mr. Caliel maintains margin securities accounts at brokerage firms, and the positions held in such margin accounts, which may from time to time include shares of Company Common Stock, are pledged as collateral security for the repayment of debit balances, if any, in such accounts.
+At December 14, 2009, Mr. Caliel held 2,000 shares of Common Stock in such accounts. - (3) Mr. Hall maintains margin security accounts at brokerage firms, and the positions held in such margin accounts, which may from time to time include shares of Company Common Stock, are pledged as collateral security for the repayment of debit balances, if any, in such accounts.
+At December 14, 2009, Mr. Hall held all of the shares of Common Stock in such accounts.

-(4) According to a Schedule 13D filed on November 10, 2008, Jeffrey L. Gendell ("Mr. Gendell") is the managing member of Tontine Capital Management, L.L.C., a Delaware limited liability company ("TCM"), the general partner of Tontine Capital Partners, L.P., a Delaware limited partnership ("TCP") and Tontine 25 Overseas Master Fund, L.P., a Cayman Islands limited partnership ("TCP").
-Mr. Gendell is the managing member of Tontine Capital Overseas GP, L.L.C., a Delaware limited liability company ("TCO"), the general partner of Tontine Capital Overseas Master Fund, L.P., a Cayman Islands limited partnership ("TMF").
+(4) According to a Schedule 13D filed on October 23, 2009, Jeffrey L. Gendell is the managing member of Tontine Capital Management, L.L.C., a Delaware limited liability company ("TCM"), the general partner of Tontine Capital Partners, L.P., a Delaware limited partnership ("TCP") and Tontine 25 Overseas Master Fund, L.P., a Cayman Islands limited partnership ("TCP").
+Mr. Gendell is the managing member of Tontine Capital Overseas GP, L.L.C., a Delaware limited liability company ("TCO"), the general partner of Tontine Capital Overseas Master Fund, L.P., a Cayman Islands limited partnership("TMF").
 Mr. Gendell is the managing member of Tontine Management, L.L.C., a Delaware limited liability company ("TM"), the general partner of Tontine Partners, L.P., a Delaware limited partnership ("TP").
 Mr. Gendell is the managing member of Tontine Overseas Associates, L.L.C.; a Delaware limited liability company ("TOA"), the investment advisor of Tontine Overseas Fund, Ltd., a Cayman Islands exempt company ("TOF").
 TCP and T25 share voting and dispositive power of 3,437,891 shares of the Company's Common Stock.
 TMF and TCO share voting and dispositive power of 1,128,637 shares of the Company's Common Stock.
+TM and TP share voting and dispositive power of 2,637,092 shares of the Company's Common Stock.
 TOA and TOF share voting and dispositive power of 1,350,873 shares of the Company's Common Stock.
 Mr. Gendell has sole voting and dispositive power of 7,916 shares of the Company's Common Stock and shared voting and dispositive power of 8,554,493 shares of the Company's Common Stock.

 The principal business of TMF, TCP, TP and T25 is serving as a private investment limited partnership.
-The principal business of TCM is serving as the general partner of TMF.
-The
+The principal business of TCM is serving as the general partner of TCP and T25.

-TCM is serving as the general partner of TCP and T25.
 The principal business of TCO is serving as the general partner of TMF.
-The principal business of TM is serving as the general partner of TP.
 The principal business of TOA is serving as the investment advisor of TOF.
-The address of the principal business and principal office of each of the above entities as well as Mr. Gendell is 55 Railroad Avenue, Greenwich, Connecticut 06830.
+The address of the principal business and principal office of each of the above entities, as well as Mr. Gendell, is 55 Railroad Avenue, Greenwich, Connecticut 06830.